Veteran Care

 Working with Veterans who have served our country and community is important to the staff at Comfort Home Care.
 Our caregivers can help those who are veterans or those who are currently serving with services like dressing, bathing, meal prep, cleaning, or transportation.
 We have worked with many patients who need all different levels of care, so we can help create a schedule and plan that fits each patient’s needs.
 Veterans have given so much for our freedom and safety, so it is time for us to give back.

-What Is Included In Home Care?
+What Is Included In Home Care

-• Companionship and participation in hobbies
+- Companionship and engagement in hobbies

 Aid For Those With PTSD, Anxiety, Dementia, and Other Mental Illnesses